how to start a troop

 - Take Girl Scouting 101 (45 min.)

-- Get started RIGHT away on the volunteer screening process by completing the online filling out the online Volunteer Application form.
+- Get started RIGHT away on the volunteer screening process by completing the online filling out the online Volunteer Application form and Volunteer Agreement form.

 The Volunteer Screening Process